Toufiklamghari1/Toufiklamghari1/README.md

 -->
 ## About Me

-Experienced Java software developer with three years of experience in designing and developing scalable enterprise applications.
-Skilled in Java, Spring Boot, Angular, and ReactJS.
-Adept at delivering efficient, high-quality solutions while leveraging Agile methodologies.
+Autonomous and enthusiastic Java Developer with 3+ years of experience, I have developed strong technical skills and worked extensively with tools and technologies like Java, Spring Boot, Angular, and React.
+Experienced in building scalable enterprise solutions using Agile practices, I am eager to take on new challenges and contribute my energy, problem-solving skills, and passion for innovation to a collaborative and innovative team.

 🎓 Master's in Intelligent Systems and Networks from Sidi Mohamed Ben Abdellah University, Fes, Morocco.